nitramr/Scribus-IndigoUI-Mockup/readme.md

-## IndigoUI
+# IndigoUI
 ## What is IndigoUI?
 IndigoUI is an experimental UI framework for Scribus.
 The primary focus is to adapt the Scribus user interface and experience to the needs of modern desktop publishing software.

+## Project
+This project does not claim to be full software.
+It is a test balloon of the user interface that can be tested for both usability and technical runnability.

 ## Installation & Compilation